You have come to the right place

 The East Auckland Seniors Cycling Club rides on Wednesdays and Saturdays.

 Join us at 8.50 am for a 9.00 am start on Wednesday, from the Scout Hall car park, Pigeon Mountain Road, Half Moon Bay.
-These rides are usually around 20 km.
+These rides are usually around 20-35km.
 We may ride the Rotary Path alongside the Tamaki River up to Panmure and then could go around the Panmure Basin or along to Point England.
 Another ride would be along the Cascades Walkway to Burswood and Meadowlands.
 A new ride takes us to the parks in Pakuranga and another new ride heads out to Shelly Park and back around the Howick beaches and bays.
 Our final regular option takes us on a Half Moon Bay Tiki Tour, along Bucklands Beach to Musick Point and then back via Eastern Beach.

 All our Wednesday and Saturday rides include a coffee stop, of course!